Program Director: Giordana Poggioli-Kaftan, Ph.D.

 ITAL 3200.
 Italian Culture and Civilization.
 3 cr. hrs.

 ITAL 3210.
-Italian Literature in English Translation.
+Sicilian Mafia and Antimafia Representations and Literature and Film.
 3 cr. hrs.

 ITAL 4931.
 Topics in Italian Language, Culture and Literature.
 3 cr. hrs.